-The International Integrated Reporting Framework is used to accelerate the adoption of integrated reporting across the world.
+The International Integrated Reporting Framework (January 2021) is used to accelerate the adoption of integrated reporting across the world.

 - Improve the quality of information available to providers of financial capital to enable a more efficient and productive allocation of capital

 - Promote a more cohesive and effecient approach to corporate reporting that draws on different reporting strands and communicates the full range of factors that materially affect the ability of an organization to create value over time